-Even though I did not catch any fish on this section of the Smith River, I’m not sure that there is any bad section in this great tailwater.
+Even though I did not catch any fish on this section of the Smith River, I’m not sure there is any bad section in this great tailwater.
 After starting the day in the special regulation area above the 666 bridge, I had spent the rest of the afternoon working my way downstream; parking at the various bridge crossings and seeing what was there.
 This crossing would be my last stop of the day.

-I certainly do not hold that against the Smith River but, rather, attributed it to the time of day, time of year and lack of skill.
-There was clearly evidence of other fishermen around – although not the normal empty bait boxes and other trash.
+I certainly do not hold that against the Smith River but, rather, attributed it to the time of day, time of year, and lack of skill.
+There was clear evidence of other fishermen around – although not the normal empty bait boxes and other trash.
 Instead, some random footprints hinted at the visit of fishermen earlier in the day.
 Assuming these individuals were not visitors like me, I believe that this is an indication that this section of the river can be productive.

 The river bottom in this area is mostly sand turning to gravel in the downstream riffled area.
 The banks are steep as you move upstream and are protected by thick undergrowth.
 I had to look hard for a place to exit the river once I was closed out.
 Downstream, the high banks continue and once you are in the river, you pretty much stay there.

-Bottom line: If you read all my reports so far on the Smith River, the common thing that will jump out is that I did not really do very well on my day here.
+Smith River Trout Fishing Bottom line: If you read all my reports so far on the Smith River, the common thing that will jump out is that I did not really do very well on my day here.
 I caught a few fish, but not a lot.
 That does not mean that this is not a great place to go.
 There is too much documentation and to many associated pictures you can look at of grinning fishermen holding trophies to conclude that the Smith River is a place to ignore.
 I look forward to my next opportunity to drive down and test my skill again.

 Getting There: Follow 57 north into Bassett, VA.
 Turn left onto Field Avenue near Fielddale.
 Cross the bridge and park.